programminghistorian/ph-submissions/lessons/basic-text-processing-in-r.md

 Does this line capture everything in the speech?
 Of course not.
-Text processing will never replace doing a close reading of a text, but it does help to give a high level summary.
-This is useful in several ways.
+Text processing will never replace doing a close reading of a text, but it does help to give a high level summary of the the themes discussed (laughter come from notations of audience laughter in the speech test).
+This summary is useful in several ways.
 It may give a good ad-hoc title and abstract for a document that has neither; it may serve to remind readers who have read or listened to a speech what exactly the key points discussed were; taking many summaries together at once may elucidate large-scale patterns that get lost over a large corpus.